AltropInc/alt/doc/script/TypeReference.md

 s1[2] = s[3];   // assign the value stored in sl[3] to the location indicated by sl[2]
 ```
 Note that a function can only return a reference in object/class scope.
 Returning a reference in block or I/O scope is considered an error.

+Since the reference type is a [value class](ValueClass.md), the instance of the reference is a value object so that the reference itself is not allocated in heap.
+Therefore, the reference value returned by calling the function `[]` is temparorily put in stack.